Weird Manager Questions

 This question is best asked when your employee is feeling, well, kinda blah about everything.
 There’s no one big pain in the butt that’s causing them stress- they’re just… not feelin’ it, you know?

 Draw a rectangle.
-Ask them to divide it up into how they spend an average day 1.
+Ask them to divide it up into how they spend an average day.
 If their days are widely variable, ask them to smear that average into whatever makes sense in their brain.
-The goal isn’t to get them to accurately calculate their hours spent, but to understand how they perceive their time is spent 2.
-This means that they can group activities in whatever way works for them.
-The only thing you should do is express curiosity if it doesn’t match up with your perspective.
+The goal isn’t necessarily to get them to accurately calculate their hours spent, but to understand how they perceive their time is spent.
+This means that they can group activities in whatever way works for them and the only thing you should do is express curiosity if it doesn’t match up with your perspective.

 Now draw another rectangle.
 Ask them to divide it up into how they want their average work day to look like.
-This usually shows that what’s bugging them is too much of a certain type of work or not enough undisturbed time to focus on the parts that they enjoy.
+This usually illuminates that what’s bugging them is too much of a certain type of work or not enough undisturbed time to focus on the parts that they enjoy.
 And you know what?
 That’s usually actionable.
-You can start to come up with plans on how to protect your employee’s time and redistribute the parts that drain them (similar to The Energy/Skills Matrix Weird Manager Question).
+You can start to come up with plans on how to protect your employee’s time and redistribute the parts that drain them (similar to THE MATRIX ONE).

-If your team member feels like they are spending too much time in meetings (I’ve never had a direct report say they want more meetings), figure out which meetings they can cut or find someone to swap out with.
+If your team member feels like they are spending too much time in meetings, figure out which meetings they can cut.
 Or if an honest review shows that’s not feasible, see if not turning on their webcam or something else would ease some of the stress of the meetings.

-If you get what feels like a sassy answer, consider that this might actually be a clue to what they need to feel productive- for example, if they say their average day should be 100% PTO… your team member probably needs a vacation.
+If you get what feels like a sassy answer, consider that this might actually be a clue to what they need to feel productive- for example, if they say their average day should be 100% PTO… maybe your person needs a vacation.
 A real vacation.
-And if they say they want 50% of their time spent on something that’s not their job… maybe you should work together on a plan to help them transition to a position where they can do what fuels them, rather than holding them hostage to a role they don’t enjoy.
+And if they say they want 50% of their time spent on something that’s not their job… maybe you should start making a plan to help them transition to a job where they can do what fuels them rather than holding them hostage to a role they don’t enjoy.